darconeous/sdcc/doc/README.txt

 Roadmap:
 COPYING         - GPL v2
-as/             - Assembler, derrived from asxxxx debugger/ device/         - Device libraries and examples doc/            - sdcc and target specific documentation link/           - Linker, also derrived from asxxxx sim/            - Simulator (mcs51 only) src/            - Source to the C compiler and targets support/        - Libraries and apps that may not be provided by your system.
+as/             - Assembler, derived from asxxxx debugger/ device/         - Device libraries and examples doc/            - sdcc and target specific documentation link/           - Linker, also derived from asxxxx sim/            - Simulator (mcs51 only) src/            - Source to the C compiler and targets support/        - Libraries and apps that may not be provided by your system.